B1.2 Compare and order whole numbers up to and including 10 000, in various contexts.

 Order Relationships

-The ability to recognize order relationships is acquired by comparing numbers, placing them in ascending and descending order, counting backwards and analyzing the relative proximity of two numbers.
+The ability to recognize order relationships is acquired by comparing numbers, placing them in ascending and descending order, counting forward/up and backwards/down and analyzing the relative proximity of two numbers.

 In the junior grades, students are expected to recognize the order relationship between numbers by comparing them.
 They can describe the relationship by stating, for example, that 2273 is less than 3942.
-Here are some examples of strategies they can use to compare large numbers.
+Examples of strategies to compare large numbers are outlined on the chart below.

 Comparison of the Numbers 3942 and 2273